Bladder Cancer Treatment in Oxford, MS

 As with other forms of cancer, bladder cancer is a product of a mutation within the cells that make up the bladder’s tissue.
 This mutation typically results in the formation of a cancerous tumor, which can be difficult to detect early on since there is no way to view the internal structure of the bladder without imaging tests such as an MRI.

-The board-certified urologists with Oxford Urology Associates have extensive experience helping patients with bladder cancer treatment and diagnosis.
+The board-certified urologists with Oxford Urology Associates have extensive experience accurately diagnosing and effectively treating bladder cancer.
 If you’re experiencing symptoms of bladder cancer in the Oxford area, don’t hesitate to contact us.
 Give us a call at (662) 234-1448 today to schedule an appointment in Oxford, Grenada, Batesville, or New Albany, MS.

 What Are the Types of Bladder Cancer?